lignumsystem/lignum-tls/README.md

 Hannah will make the files available in GitHub for the test tree and Firmament by the end of the week 18 after Wappu.

 ### Set up photosynthesis model (Farquhar)
-- [ ] Two options for Farquhar model, Optimality and the one in poplar.
+- [ ] Two options for Farquhar model: Optimality and the one in poplar.
 - [ ] Make the first implementations of Farquhar models in Python (check poplar farquhar function)
 - [ ] Use input file for Firmament
 - [ ] Other data and parameters for Farquhar models